-- The curriculum provided by schools should extend beyond the academic, developing responsible, respectful and active citizens who are able to play their part and become actively involved in public life as adults - · Development of spiritual, moral, social and cultural provision. - · To prepare for the new changes in the Relationships Education.
+- The curriculum provided by schools should extend beyond the academic. - · Developing responsible, respectful and active citizens who are able to play their part and become actively involved in public life as adults. - Development of spiritual, moral, social and cultural provision.